z80rotom/Luminescent/README.md

 Additionally, it has tasks to easily integrate with [SimpleModManager](https://github.com/nadrino/SimpleModManager), as well as export to common emulators.

-To get started, copy `config.cmake.template` to `config.cmake` and, if you wish to use FTP, change the IP to the IP of your switch.

 ## Prerequisites

 - [devkitPro](https://devkitpro.org/)